Chemical properties component of Chemical Engineering Design Library (ChEDL)

-Although not required by the thermo license, if it is convenient for you, please cite thermo if used in your work.
+Although not required by the chemicals license, if it is convenient for you, please cite chemicals if used in your work.
 Please also consider contributing any changes you make back, and benefit the community.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.